chnm/datascribe-site/content/resources/tutorials/reimportdata.md

 In this example, transcribers are supposed to use the semicolon to separate the names of streets on each census sheet.
 This should allow us to use the "multi-value separator" option in the CSV import.
 However, there is of course the chance that a transcriber will forget and use a comma.
 For that reason you might want to use a more distinct separator or do manual separation before importing (see below).

 Also make sure you have a template for incoming information, or at least you know what properties you want to use.
-This example we've created an extended census documents template with additional properties for all of the fields in the DataScribe form.
+For this example, we've created an extended census documents template with additional properties for all of the fields in the DataScribe form.
 Note that there is also a property in the template for the DataScribe item number.

 ### Get and review CSV